rahatm0108/github-tutorial/README.md

 ---
 ## Rolling Back Changes

+There are times where you may want to reverse the changes you have made in order to do that follow these commands:

-undo edit: After you've made an edit undo it using `git checkout -- filename`
+**undo edit:** After you've made an edit in your file and will like to undo it, then undo it using `git checkout -- filename`.
-undo add: After you've added a change undo it using `git reset HEAD filename`
+**undo add:** After you've added a change, but you will likw to reverse that action, then undo it using `git reset HEAD filename`.
+This will unstage the file.
-undo commit: After you've made a commit undo it using `git reset --soft HEAD~1` or `git reset HEAD~1`
+**undo commit:** After you've made a commit that you don't want, undo it using `git reset --soft HEAD~1`.
+This will take you before your commit message.
-undo push:After you've pushed to the remote undo it using `git reset --hard HEAD~1`
+**undo push:** After you've pushed to the remote you can undo it using `git reset --hard HEAD~1`.
+This will take you back to your edits.

 ---